microsoft/grover-blocks/lowmc/INSTALL.md

 ## How to run tests

-Since the compiler it's somewhat slow, tests require to modify the Q# Python module.
+Since the compiler is somewhat slow, tests require to modify the Q# Python module.

 ### Modified Q# for Python